 In October 2017, all Chinese individual shareholders of CLPS Shanghai completed the procedures for foreign exchange registration of overseas investments in accordance with the Circular of the State Administration of Foreign Exchange on Issues concerning Foreign Exchange Administration over the Overseas Investment and Financing and Round-trip Investment by Domestic Residents via Special Purpose Vehicles (SAFE[2014]No.37).
-After these registrations, CLPS QC (WOFE) entered into 46 Share Purchase Agreement with all 46 Chinese individual shareholders.
-The share purchase price was RMB 1.00 per share.
+After these registrations, CLPS QC (WOFE) entered into 46 Share Purchase Agreement with all 46 Chinese individual shareholders and 46 Chinese individual shareholders totally held 18,731,261 shares of CLPS Shanghai.
+The aforementioned share transfer was part of reorganization of the group company, the share purchase price was 0.
+CLPS QC (WOFE) was not actually paid share purchase price.